-Square Mile health also offers a free, high quality, professional and confidential service to employers and employees of the corporate community, helping to raise the awareness around the health risks of tobacco, alcohol and/or drug use.
+Square Mile Health also offers free, high-quality professional services to businesses within the City of London who wish to raise the awareness of the risks associated with tobacco, alcohol and/or drug use among their employees.

-Our Wellbeing Practitioners are based in custody suites in The Square Mile, providing a range of support services including
+Our Wellbeing Practitioners are based at three sites across the Square Mile, providing a range of support services including

 Working with the City of London Police to reduce the cycle of drug-related offending in The City by identifying any individuals whose offence is drug related, or who may have support needs around drug and/ or alcohol use and offering brief interventions, harm minimisation advice and referral to appropriate treatment services.